AMagd/AMagd.github.io/coursework.md

 ---
 layout: page
 title:  "Relevant Coursework"
-subtitle: "click on the course to see it's table of content"
+subtitle: "click on the course to view the table of content"
 date:   2016-05-20 21:21:21 +0530
 categories: ["general"]
 ---